GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 Sales enablement and competitor intelligence

-An important thing for our sales team to know is how we stack up against competitors in various ways.
-For example, what integrations are we compatible with versus our closest competitors.
+An important thing for our sales team to know is how we compare to competitors in various ways.
+For example, what integrations are we compatible with compared to our closest competitors?

 These kinds of questions will come up regularly in sales conversations but might be hard to remember or stay up to date with.